You have to taste ‘Francesinha’, a serious matter in Porto. It even has an official Brotherhood for the best recipes and places.

 The sauce’s recipe can be complicated, but it roughly takes tomato sauce, fine herbs, liquors, beer, and chili peppers.
 It has to boil and be poured onto the Francesinha when served, melting the cheese with the bread.
 Francesinha can also have a fried egg on top, and fries alongside.
 This is no regular ‘sandwich’ as you can see by the photo and is as healthy as it looks.

 Almost every person in Porto will say “No, I know the best place for a Francesinha!”.
 And it’s probably true.
 I don’t know if Santiago, a café/restaurant in the city centre, is the best, but it’s certainly very good.
-There are other very good ones, such as Bufete Fase (tiny place), Capa Negra (late hours), Cufra, or Café Aviz.
+There are other very good ones, such as Bufete Fase (tiny place), Capa Negra (late hours), Cufra, Café Aviz, or Regaleira (original one).

 The “only” drink that goes along Francesinha is Super Bock.
 Not any other beer, only this one.
 Go!